 I want you to know the same.
 Whatever your truths are, they aren’t unique and they can’t count you out of life or love.
 For real.
 I can handle your truth and so can a lot of other people.
 How you move toward handling it is a different story and I'll try to address that.

 What are you afraid of?
 Answer that.
 Maybe you do it on paper first.
 Or perhaps just tell God.
 But what you have to do eventually is tell another person.
 Boooo.
 Hissss.
 I know.
 It could be a therapist or a trusted friend or maybe your significant other.
 Find someone and tell them you’re about to do the scariest thing you’ve ever done.
 Feel your heart pound in your chest and your body shake as your brain screams at you to keep the words in.
 And then…say it anyway.
-You don’t have to say everything (I don’t actually recommend doing that) you can just pick one true thing and start there.
+You don’t have to say everything.
+(I don’t actually recommend doing that.)
+Just pick one true thing and start there.

 I started by telling one person one single truth in one conversation.
 (I only did it after I saw other people do it and I noticed they didn't vaporize!)
 And then doing it again, except with more truths.
 And then doing it again, with even more truths.
 Eventually, I could have an entire conversation without lying!
 I first did this with women in recovery and it was like an experiment.
 We’d be sitting there having a conversation—you know, like a tennis match—I’d be truth telling with the best of them and then, whiz!, a lie would escape out of my mouth—and I’d go, Hold on!
 That was a lie!
 Where the hell did that come from?! and we’d laugh.
 Let me try again, I’d say, and I’d pick up the ball and begin again.
 Sometimes I would tell ten lies in the course of an hour, but every time I’d call myself on it I felt a little better.
 I realized how habitual it had become.
 I didn’t have to lie to this person—so why was I lying?
 Because part of my brain is still a little child who is afraid.
 Also, the more we do something the more normal it becomes.
 Lying for me became as mindless as scratching an itch.